1. Debunking some myths, and re-learning some basic facts:

 f.
 Be clear in your directives to kids - don't "ask" them to do something - say "it's time to put your toys away and get ready for bed"

 g.
-Don’t argue or negotiate with younger kids – they can’t understand adult logic yet, just their own selfish wants and needs
+Don't argue or negotiate with younger kids - they can't understand adult logic yet, just their own selfish wants and needs.
+You'll have better luck after they're 8-10 years old, depending on the kid.

 12. Discipline & Behavior